Matt-A-Bennett/vim-surround-funk/README.md

 csF: Like 'csf', but the function name is delimited by any character not in
      'g:surround_funk_legal_func_name_chars' (see below)

-ysf: Yank surrounding function
+ysf: Yank surrounding function call

-ysF: Like 'ysf', but the function name is
+ysF: Like 'ysf', but the function name is delimited by any character not in
-     delimited by any character not in 'g:surround_funk_legal_func_name_chars' (see below)
+     'g:surround_funk_legal_func_name_chars' (see below)
 ```

 ### Text objects